vistuleB/wly/writerly/README.md

-# writerly
+# Writerly

-## Intro

-"Writerly" is a derivative of Elm-Markup.
+A derivative of Elm-Markup.
 It encodes a superset of XML.
 It is built on three primitives:

 - xml-like nodes with key-value attribute pairs and children, where the children may be selfsame nodes or:
 - multi-line text blurbs, or: